Overview of the Statewide Sales Tax

-For Des Moines Public Schools, original projections anticipated that the district could receive $22.5 million per year.
+For Des Moines Public Schools, original projections anticipated that the district could receive up to $22.5 million per year.
 This was based on conservative estimates of a 1% decline per year in enrollment and a tax collection per student that was 10% below the Fiscal Year 2009 statewide average revenue per student.

 The actual amount collected has been as follows:

 - Fiscal Year ending June 30, 2011: $23,499,720

 - First Year ending June 30, 2012: $26,045,238

 - Fiscal Year ending June 30, 2013: $27,364,977

 - Fiscal Year ending June 30, 2014: $27,874,657